CahanLab/cancerCellNet/README.md

 ```

 #### Fetch the required files if you have not already donwloaded them
 All the training data were compiled from the <a href="https://portal.gdc.cancer.gov/">TCGA project</a>.
 The example expression profiles of UCEC cell lines were extracted from <a href="https://portals.broadinstitute.org/ccle">CCLE</a>.
-The example expression profiles of UCEC GEMMs were taken from GEO database (<a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE73541">GSE73541</a>)
+The example expression profiles of UCEC GEMMs were taken from the study <a href="https://doi.org/10.1016/j.ccell.2015.11.005">Blaisdell et al, 2015</a> (<a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE73541">GSE73541</a>)
 ```R
 # fetch compiled TCGA training data
 download.file("https://cnobjects.s3.amazonaws.com/cancerCellNet/resources/Named_expGDC_20181218.rda", "Named_expGDC_20181218.rda")